bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 ## Deploying Ionic/Cordova app

-There are a few places to deploy your app but the configuration is slightly different by each of them.
+There are a few places to deploy your app but the configuration is slightly different for each of them.

-Before deploying your app to any marketplace you need to generate codesigned .ipa and APK apps so make sure you perform these steps:
+Before deploying your app to any marketplace you need to generate a codesigned .ipa and/or APK so make sure you perform these steps:

 1. Add the `Cordova archive` or the `Ionic archive` step to your workflow.
 2. Fill in the required inputs.